 You build trust in lenders—every paid loan in full means a higher lender trust.

 Some people love these games.
 Get a loan now, pay it in time, then another, and so on.
 For some people, this is passion.

 Your credit score could get down for some reason, so next time you get a loan with worse parameters.

-You risk of being disapproved.
+You risk being disapproved.
 Even if your credit score is high, even if you have higher lender trust, still the lender is the person who has the final word.
-There is no loan that could be guaranteed.
+No loan could be guaranteed.

-Plan better your loan.
-It’s not possible to plan your loan exactly because there is always some unpredictable situation in our life.
+Plan your loan better.
+It’s impossible to plan your loan exactly because there is always some unpredictable situation in our life.
 So, our advice would be: get more than you actually think you want.
 If you plan to get $1,000, apply at $1,100.
 The differences in fees wouldn’t be huge.
 But if one day you see that these $1,000 are not enough, you will be put in a situation where you will pay much more for refinances, new loans, and things like that; or you will have to cut from your important spending.